Quitting smokeless tobacco is hard. But it helps if you have a plan. Here are some tips for quitting chew and dip.

 - Have trouble thinking clearly.

+The timeline for withdrawal symptoms can vary, but for most people, the worst symptoms last a few days to a few weeks.
 You may be tempted to chew or dip when these feelings hit.
-They are temporary, no matter how powerful they feel at the time.
+Remember that they are temporary, no matter how powerful they feel at the time.

 Learn How to Handle Triggers and Cravings

 Triggers are specific people, places, or activities that make you want to chew or dip.
-Knowing your triggers can help you learn to deal with them.
+Knowing your triggers can help you find ways to deal with them.
 Different people have different triggers.
 Some common ones are: